 Our Staff

-The Trust has three part time staff, who oversee the day to day operations and co-ordinate volunteer workgroups.
+The Trust has five part time staff, who oversee the day to day operations and co-ordinate volunteer workgroups.

 Sararose Brown: Operations Manager